-Whether on campus or at one of the College's centers or sites, all students are expected to assume reasonable responsibility for personal safety.
+Students on all Columbia State campuses are expected to assume reasonable responsibility for personal safety.
 By using common sense, safety practices such as walking in groups, reporting suspicious activities, keeping money, books and other personal items protected, locking car doors when leaving, wearing safety belts, observing speed limits, and generally being alert to personal welfare will ensure personal safety.